.

 See a show at the Royal Court Theatre

-This isn’t just any farmers market… this is a Fine Food Farmers Market.
-Taking place every Saturday from 10am – 4pm at Duke of York Square, arrive hungry and leave stuffed – or just with lots of nice gifts for lucky friends and relatives.
-Curated by the grocer to the Royal Family, Partridge’s, expect locally produced meat, game, fish, cheese, bread, cakes and booze.
+This isn’t just any market… this is the Duke of York Square Market.
+Taking place every Saturday from 10am – 4pm, arrive hungry and leave stuffed – or just with lots of nice gifts for lucky friends and relatives.
+P.S, small, furry friends on leads are welcome.

 Image